iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/03-mint-native-tokens.md

 );
 ```

-For the Alias ID initially mentioned in this tutorial you would obtain the following token class ID:
+If you use this tutorial’s Alias ID, you should obtain the following token class ID:

 `0x080e6284ef54774f66942ef48f0c98c6da6e5b4e3ed044e83bd8da43f5b01790cb0100000000`.

-Actually that token class ID is just the Foundry ID that will remain immutable regardless of the state changes of your Foundry.
+That token class ID is simply the Foundry ID that will remain immutable regardless of the state changes of your Foundry.

-## Define the Basic Output that will hold the initial batch of minted tokens
+## Define the Basic Output That Will Hold the Initial Batch of Minted Tokens

-As there is an initial set of minted tokens by the Foundry, you are going to need a Basic Output to hold those native tokens.
-The definition of a Basic Output was already explained in a [previous tutorial]().
-The only difference here is that this Basic Output will also hold the initial amount of minted native tokens, identified through its token class ID.
-As it happened with previous Outputs, you need to set the amount of protocol-defined tokens to `0` as you don't know yet the storage deposit cost.
+As the Foundry has an initial set of minted tokens, you will need a [Basic Output](https://wiki.iota.org/shimmer/introduction/explanations/ledger/simple_transfers/) to hold those native tokens.
+This new Basic Output will also hold the initial amount of minted native tokens identified through their token class ID.
+As with other Outputs, you need to set the amount of protocol-defined tokens to `0` as you don't yet know the storage deposit cost.

 ```typescript
 const nativeTokenOwnerAddress = "0x647f....";